Consider One Another

 Paul had something similar in mind when he wrote to the Philippians, “Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves”(2:3).
 To “count” is to think of another—to think, “What is best for him/her?”

 Great encouragement can arise from a simple message: “I just wanted you to know that you have been on my heart lately.”
 To be considered by another is to be encouraged that you matter.
 And that matters; it matters a lot.

-While many of our Home groups taking a break, use this time to go and have coffee with someone you don’t know very well, or invite some new folks over for a games evening or go pray with a brother or sister you never had the time to before.
+While most of our Home groups take a break during summer, use this time to go and have coffee with someone you don’t know very well, or invite some new folks over for a games evening or go pray with a brother or sister you never had the time to before.
 Why not read an encouraging Christian book together with a few friends?

 The writer of Hebrews adds that as believers we are to encourage each other in the Lord, “to stir up one another to love and good works”.
 During this summer season here in Abu Dhabi, we can be tempted to isolate ourselves.
 The heat can be a very reasonable excuse.
 But let’s not!
 Let us rather be intentional and active in gathering together, as we are commanded to do.

 God’s commandments are not designed to make us gloomy or bored or sad.
 They are meant to do the opposite.
 So be encouraged and be involved in the ministry of encouraging this summer season, so that God will get the glory and we, His people will receive the joy as we grow together in both love and in good works!

 May this be the best summer ever!